nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-one/index.md

 ### Fetching Sections

-Courses are cool, but the data that’s really interesting is data for a section.
+Courses are cool, but the data that's really interesting is data for a section.
 This is where info about the location, the instructor, and enrollment is.

 As I mentioned earlier, each course was wrapped in a containing div with the id of that course.
-Within this div, there’s a wrapper for the table of sections displayed, which is neatly wrapped in a `primarySection` class.
+Within this div, there's a wrapper for the table of sections displayed, which is neatly wrapped in a `primarySection` class.
 Within that, each section row was within a div with a `{course id}-children` id.
 And in each row, each data column had a helpfully named class of the format `xColumn` detailing which piece of data it contained.

 It was then just a matter of parsing away!